 - Washington State Department of Health maintains the current status of COVID-19 in WA State on its website, with updated numbers by county.
 The Dept. has also established a call center to answer questions from the pubic.
 Call 1-800-525-0127 and press #.

-- Seattle and Kirkland are located in King County.
+- Seattle is located in King County.
 Updated information about COVID-19 cases is on the King County Health Department website.

 - Updated information from Visit Seattle is available here.